How to Create Content Without Burning Out

 1. Start with one aligned message each week

-2. Match your format to your energy-not the calendar
+2. Match your format to your energy, not the calendar

-3. Use quiet systems to support you
+3. Use simple systems that support you